HDC432/project5/README.md

 ## Overall Strategy ##

+This project implements a web crawler designed to interact with a simulated social networking site called Fakebook.
+The crawler logs into the website, retrieves session cookies, and then crawls pages.

-The code involves two major components, the HTTPS login module and the web crawler
+The code involves two major components, the HTTPS login module and the web crawler.

 ### HTTPS Login ###

 The program first tries to get the CSRF token from the website by sending a POST login request with the close on end connection.
-Once a response is received, we try to extract the cookie from the set-cookie header.
+The CSRF token is embedded in a hidden field within the HTML form on the page.
+Once a response is received, we try to extract the cookie from the Set-Cookie header.
 If here is no cookie, an error will be thrown.
-Once the cookie is received, the connection is closed and the cookie is stored
+After successfully storing the necessary cookies and CSRF token, the program constructs a POST request with the user’s username, password and CSRF token to log in.
+Once the login is processed, the program checks for a sessionid cookie in the response to confirm successful authentication.

 ### Web Crawler ###